 The second reason is commercial, I want to better understand how embracing remote and flexible work impacts on our work and on others around us (both our families and our colleagues).
 We are already seeing a trend towards these types of work arrangements amongst freelancers and digital nomads and it is only a matter of time until other workers start expecting greater flexibility in how, where and when they work.

 For those who are familiar with my work there are a couple of key things that I do.
 The first is that I’m a professional speaker.
-This means that during the trip I may need to get to an airport and fly somewhere in Australia or New Zealand to deliver a keynote and then get back to the van again.
+This can’t generally be done remotely so along the way I will need to get to an airport, fly to a conference somewhere in Australia or New Zealand, deliver a keynote, and then get back to the van again.